souldern/souldern.github.io/home/announcements/recipes2020.md

   or use the
   [Contact form on this site](/home/contact-website)

+Recipes submited are posted [to the recipe page on this site](/home/recipes).

 ---

 We will be also running weekly bake-off challenges for households to post their creations.
 The first will be Yorkshire puddings.